Victoria Park - Lathlain - Burswood

 Victoria Park - Lathlain - Burswood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Victoria Park - Lathlain - Burswood is notably higher than broader benchmarks.
-44.2% of residents aged 15+ have university qualifications, compared to 27.9% in WA and 29.9% in the SA4 region.
-Bachelor degrees are most common at 28.6%, followed by postgraduate qualifications (11.9%) and graduate diplomas (3.7%).
-Vocational credentials are also prevalent, with 28.9% of residents aged 15+ holding them, including advanced diplomas (11.7%) and certificates (17.2%).
+Educational attainment in Victoria Park - Lathlain - Burswood is notably high.
+44.2% of residents aged 15 and above hold university qualifications, compared to 27.9% in Western Australia (WA) and 29.9% in the SA4 region.
+Bachelor degrees are most common at 28.6%, followed by postgraduate qualifications at 11.9% and graduate diplomas at 3.7%.
+Vocational credentials are also prevalent, with 28.9% of residents holding such qualifications, including advanced diplomas (11.7%) and certificates (17.2%).

 Educational participation is high, with 29.0% of residents currently enrolled in formal education.
 This includes 10.3% in tertiary education, 6.9% in primary education, and 4.5% pursuing secondary education.
-There are 7 schools operating within Victoria Park - Lathlain - Burswood, educating approximately 3,181 students.
-The area demonstrates above-average socio-educational conditions (ICSEA: 1090).
-The educational mix includes 4 primary, 2 secondary, and 1 K-12 school.
-School capacity exceeds typical residential needs, with 17.1 places per 100 residents compared to the regional average of 12.0, indicating the area serves as an educational center for the broader region.
+There are seven schools operating within Victoria Park - Lathlain - Burswood, educating approximately 3,181 students.
+The area has above-average socio-educational conditions, with an ICSEA score of 1090.
+The educational mix includes four primary schools, two secondary schools, and one K-12 school.
+School capacity exceeds typical residential needs, with 17.1 places per 100 residents compared to the regional average of 12.0, indicating that the area serves as an educational hub for the broader region.

 Frequently Asked Questions - Education